Justice Is On Its Way

 A chargeback is basically a money return to a payer of a transaction.
-It exists mainly for consumer protection.
+It exists mainly for Cyber Crime Protection.
 There are several situations in which you might need a chargeback:

 Did this happen to you?
 Don’t freak out, we can help!
 Reach us at [email protected]

 Have a look at the flow diagram below to get an overall understanding of the chargeback process: